- Knowledge Centre

 - White blood cell counts can be assessed as low as 30 WBC/μL.

 A 52-year-old woman with ovarian cancer underwent four rounds of chemotherapy.
-A complete blood count was performed on a Sysmex XN-Series analyser at intervals during the different cycles of therapy to identify possible complications.
+A complete blood count was performed on a Sysmex XN-Series analyser at intervals during the different cycles of therapy to support the identification of possible complications.
 On day one of the third cycle, the red blood cell count (RBC 2.88x106 cells/μL, HCT 24.9%) as well as the white blood cell count (2.2x103 cells/μL) and platelet count (36x103 cells/μL) were decreased, but did not reach alarming levels.
 Immature platelet fraction (IPF) was at 6.1%.

 On day eight of the third round, the platelet count reached a critically low level (PLT 21x103 cells/μL) while the red and white blood cell counts showed already a slight increase.
 IPF was markedly increased (IPF 47%, normal range: 0.9–7.0%), suggesting that the bone marrow was appropriately producing new platelets at a high rate.
 The clinician assessed that the patient was stable and recovering, so chemotherapy was administered as scheduled and the patient returned home to recover.

-Follow-up tests showed that IPF had accurately predicted the increase in platelet count (PLT 125x103 cells/μL at the beginning of round four) and helped to avert an unnecessary, costly and potentially harmful transfusion with platelet products.
+Follow-up tests showed that increased IPF values had preceded the normalisation of the platelet count (PLT 125x103 cells/μL at the beginning of round four) and helped to avert an unnecessary, costly and potentially harmful transfusion with platelet products.